robertahunt/specify7-wiki/Darwin-Core-Archive-Publishing.md

 Each *core* and *extension* element may contain multiple free standing *field* elements with `term` and `value` attributes.
-The `term` is the URI for term represented by the field, and `value` is a value for that term which is constant for all rows in the data set represented by the stanza.
-Aside from these constant values, the data for each row in the data set will be produced from one or more queries defined in the *query* stanza within each *core* and *extension* stanza.
+The `term` is the URI for the term represented by the field, and `value` is a value for that term which is the same for all rows in the data set represented by the stanza.
+Aside from these constant values, the data for each row in the data set will be produced from one or more queries defined in the *queries* stanza within each *core* and *extension* stanza.

 ### Example Specify 7 DwCA definition